LottoLogicAI

 DOES NOT MEAN

-Hot/Cold is computed the same way as Frequency, but using a limited window instead of full history:
+Hot and cold is computed the same way as frequency, but using a limited recent window instead of full history:

 3. Count how many times each number appears within that window.

-4. Sort by count to produce a “hotter to colder” list for that window.
+4. Sort by count to produce a hotter-to-colder view for that window.

 Important detail